rtm516/GeyserMC-wiki/Floodgate.md

 [Download](https://ci.nukkitx.com/job/GeyserMC/job/Floodgate/job/development/)

+## Prerequisites

+- You must own/manage the server in order to add Floodgate. *Floodgate does not allow you to bypass logging into Java servers that require a Mojang Java account*.
+- The CraftBukkit/Bukkit server software is not supported.
+Use `floodgate-bukkit` for installing on a Spigot/Paper server.

 ## Setting Up
 **NOTE: Floodgate does not replace the Geyser jar.
 If you are running a plugin version of Geyser, you still MUST have Geyser installed.**